National Staff: The Changemakers

 The problem of human trafficking is a global phenomenon, and we truly believe that only a collective, national and international response will succeed in creating a long-term impact.

 This understanding has helped us build the foundations of What We Do.
-We have always endeavoured to deliver principled and effective anti-sex trafficking initiatives through rescue efforts, community empowerment, individual restoration and reintegration, and prevention programmes, but one of the unseen key elements to our success is the local expertise and knowledge that comes with our incredible national staff who work in all of our project nations.
+We have always endeavored to deliver principled and effective anti-sex trafficking initiatives through rescue efforts, community empowerment, individual restoration and reintegration, and prevention programs, but one of the unseen key elements to our success is the local expertise and knowledge that comes with our incredible national staff who work in all of our project nations.

 While our international staff from the United States, Australia, New Zealand, Canada and Europe bring a wealth of expertise with them, our national staff based in our projects in Thailand, Cambodia, India, Philippines and the Dominican Republic have a wealth of knowledge and insight when it comes to their own cultures, languages and social norms.
 This is invaluable when it comes to addressing the problem of sex trafficking on the ground.